josephalfred7/Teamify/README.md

 **Sprint Goal:**  Get students on random teams after registration.

 **Forecast:**  We forecasted 8 points for our velocity in this Sprint.
 The top PBI in the initial backlog, "Instructor can create random teams", was rated at 5 points and therefore was broken down into smaller user stories.
-We created three new stroies to replace the original story and decomposed these stories into tasks.
+We created three new stories to replace the original story and decomposed these stories into tasks.
 The total points of the new stories added to eight.
 We believed this to be an agressive goal for this sprint given that we had completed 10 points in the previous sprint and there were two less days in this sprint.
 The previous sprint had also occured over a weekend (no classes) when we had more time to devote to product work.
 Applying our lessons learned and reusing a large amount of the architecture and test code setup in the last sprint, we were successful at achieving the eight point goal one day earlier than planned.
 This was an accurate forecast, because our advance completion allowed us the time to implement a Continuous Integration and Continuous Delivery framework within our repository.

 **Sprint Planning:**

 As stated above, during Sprint planning we decomposed the PBIs at the top into Tasks to develop a shared understanding of the work required to complete them.
 An initial PBI with a higher point value was split into smaller point valued PBIs (User Stories).
-All stories in the the Sprint Backlog have size of less than half of the forecast velocity.
+All stories in the Sprint Backlog have size of less than half of the forecast velocity.
 After story splitting, the specific stories that we pulled from the top of the product backlog into the sprint backlog for this sprint were:

 | Points | Story                                              |
 |--------|----------------------------------------------------|